AdobeDocs/audience-manager.en/help/using/faq/faq-predictive-audiences.md

 &nbsp;

+**Can I add predictive traits to regular segments?**

+When you add a predictive trait to a regular segment, the segment becomes a predictive segment.
+Consequently, all associated profiles are unsegmented.
+Predictive segments can only be sent to real-time destinations.

+&nbsp;

 **Can I see the traits by which audience classification is done?**

 Yes, you can see all influential traits for all baselines in the model reporting page.
 See [Influential Traits](../features/algorithmic-models/predictive-audiences-reporting.md#influential-traits).